EMCECS/clarity-react/README.md

 ```

 ## Licenses
+* Clarity React components is licensed under Apache 2.0 License.

-* The Clarity Design System is licensed under the MIT license.
+* The VMware Clarity Design System is licensed under the MIT license.